patiernom/todo/README.md

 A minimal, full-stack project showcasing a typed backend API and a modern frontend UI.
 This repository is split into two main packages:

-- backend — API built with a Node.js framework and Prisma ORM targeting PostgreSQL.
+- backend — API built with Hapi and Prisma ORM targeting PostgreSQL.
 - frontend — SPA built with Vue 3, TypeScript, and Vite, with Storybook for component development.

 For detailed, technology-specific instructions, see: